davegoblue/TestCodingShortcuts/README.md

 All simple things to do, but knowing these will advance my capabilities in R

 ### Contents as of 17-FEB-2016
 * Exercise001 is for a general algorithm for lookups, aggregation/calculation, and graphing
 * TaverasRforExcel is for expanding on tips and tricks from Taveras (author of "R for Excel") with some of my explorations

+### Expansion ideas for 22-FEB-2016
+* Exercise002 is for both simplifying the Exercise001 code and then expanding it to include covariance